 Mis-alignment of the polar or elevation axes, gravitational deformation of the structure, atmospheric refraction, time dependent deformation due to heating of the antenna, wind loading of the antenna.

 Measuring this requires observations of positions well distributed across the sky.

 Antenna based pointing solutions are found and applied.
-(Done by the observatories)
+(Done by the observatories: ref.
+Reports by Subhashis Roy for the GMRT)